openshift/enhancements/enhancements/api-review/custom-tags-aws.md

    Event action = An event is generated to notify user about the request status (success/failure) to update tags for the AWS resource.

-2) User deletes the user-defined tag from `.spec.platformSpec.aws.resourceTags` The user-defined tag which is removed from spec will not be reconciled or managed by operators.
+2) User removes the user-defined tag from `.spec.platformSpec.aws.resourceTags` or kube resource.
+   The user-defined tag which is removed from spec will not be reconciled or managed by operators.

    User can update user-defined tag key:value using external tool.
-The user-defined tag will not be overwritten.
+The user-defined tag will not be overwritten by the operator.

    For example,